olivierlabayle/WDL-GWAS/docs/src/tutorials/ukb_run.md

 # Running WDL-GWAS on the UK Biobank RAP

+!!! note
+    A more thorough example is coming soon!

 ## Describing the Inputs

 As per the [Running WDL-GWAS Locally](@ref) example, the workflow's inputs are provided via a JSON file.
 However this time, the file paths need to point to teir location in your UK Biobank RAP project.
 There are two main ways you can fill those in: